seanelvidge/England-football-results/README.md

-This is a plain text database of all England football (soccer) league results from 1888 to 2025/05/05 (covering 210,034 matches).
+# England League Results (EnglandLeagueResults.csv)This is a plain text database of all England football (soccer) league results from 1888 to 2025/05/05 (covering 210,162 matches).

-The database is updated roughly every two days (although I am looking for approaches to speed this up) for the top four divisions in England: Premier League, Championship, League 1 and League 2.
+The database is updated roughly every two days for the top four tiers in English football: Premier League, EFL Championship, EFL League One and EFL League Two.

-The 1888-2016 data is based on that from:
-James P. Curley (2016). engsoccerdata: English Soccer Data 1871-2016. http://dx.doi.org/10.5281/zenodo.13158

 The database is a comma (",") delimited csv file with the following columns: